rmalpass/fkt.life/src/posts/03-lancaster-canal/03-lancaster-canal.md

 But it's just not what you expect.

 There are so many characters end up here: Lads enjoying a few tins fishing; families on a day out; dog walkers; cyclists; joggers; folk who look like they've spent their life on a boat.
-All with a story playing out in front of you, one stride at a time.
+All with a story playing out in front of you.
+Every mile a new chapter.
 Yes, we're on the same path for hours a time, but we're (often literally) weaving in and out of so many lives.

 <div class='photo-cluster'>
 <div class='flex'>